adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/README.md

 - GitHub Actions: trigger .github/workflows/deploy-azure-function.yml (workflow_dispatch).
 It builds the zip, uploads it as an artifact, and can deploy directly when AZURE_FUNCTIONAPP_PUBLISH_PROFILE is provided as a secret.

 Cleanup guidance (repo):
-- You can retain this function folder as the authoritative multi-hub → OCI implementation.
+- You can retain this function folder as the authoritative Event Hub trigger → OCI implementation.
 - Candidate items to archive/remove if no longer needed: earlier experimental connectors or duplicate templates.
 Consider moving older folders into an archive/ directory for traceability.